All new manuscripts should be submitted via ScholarOne Manuscripts.

 Letters give commentary or opinion, usually a response to an item in a previous issue of Australian Health Review or related to current events.
 Letters should be limited to 500 words.

-All longer papers (Article, Perspective, Case Study) require a 100–200 word abstract outlining the key message of the article, its implications and supporting evidence.
+All longer papers (Article, Perspective, Case Study) require a <250 word abstract outlining the key message of the article, its implications and supporting evidence.
 Abstracts should be clear and succinct, covering the purpose, research method, main findings (including statistical significance if relevant), and principal conclusions.
+As a general rule, avoid including citations in the abstract.

 - Objective: State the main question or objective of the study and the major hypothesis tested, if any.